-- While most IT companies work with contractors or on-demand workforce, Sparkfabrik only hires full-time employees.
+- While most IT companies work with contractors or an on-demand workforce, SparkFabrik only hires full-time employees.
 This is one of our main selling points and we take pride in this.
-Running two ponies, you are casting shadows on our honesty and reliability with both clients and colleagues, vaporizing our efforts and investiments.
+Running two ponies, you are casting shadows on our honesty and reliability with both clients and colleagues, vaporizing our efforts and investments.

 - We invest sound money and a lot of effort ensuring a sustainable working pace and a positive work-life balance.
-We want everyone to relax, take sleep and live a healthy life outside work so that - when you are at your desk - you can perform at your best.
-If you split your energies over two endeavours, Sparkfabrik will be damaged in its ability to deliver.
+We want everyone to relax, take sleep and live a healthy life outside work so that -- when you are at your desk -- you can perform at your best.
+If you split your energies over two endeavors, SparkFabrik will be damaged in its ability to deliver.
 Yes, yes we know... you can bear with it... but we can't trust superheroes.
 They seem cool but they wear a mask.

-- Sparkfabrik constantly invests in your training and professional growth.
-This is nothing we can (nor want!) to take you away, but this means that - provide your personal project is not a woodworking atelier - we are basically sustaining your personal goals with our resources ("our" includes everyone in the company).
+- SparkFabrik constantly invests in your training and professional growth.
+This is nothing we can (nor want!) to take you away, but this means that -- providing your personal project is not a woodworking atelier -- we are sustaining your personal goals with our resources ("our" includes everyone in the company).
 We feel this is irrespectful in the face of your colleagues.

-Despite all of this, we are big fans of enterpreneurship: come, talk to us and we may work our an arrangement.
+Despite all of this, we are big fans of entrepreneurship: come, talk to us and we may work out an arrangement.

 As simple as it is.
 You can NOT work as a contractor for other competing companies.
-You would be breaching your non-concurrency obbligations.
+You would be breaching your non-concurrency obligations.

 In no case, working with direct competitors will be tolerated.

-It's important to understand that having an explicit permission will also protect you from breaches exploitings.
+It's important to understand that having explicit permission will also protect you from breaches exploiting.